2024–25 North American winter: Late January nor'easter

-On January 19, behind a Arctic front that swept through the Northeastern United States, a weak surface low developed near the Georgia–South Carolina border.
+On January 19, behind an arctic front that swept through the Northeastern United States, a weak surface low developed near the Georgia–South Carolina border.
 Throughout the day, precipitation blossomed across the Mid-Atlantic states as the system moved offshore into the Atlantic Ocean.
 By 03:00 UTC on January 20, the Weather Prediction Center (WPC) issued its first storm summary bulletin on the developing nor'easter.
 Because of its speed, the system's extent moved through the Northeast fast, which limited the extent of snow accumulation.
 As a result, snow from the nor'easter tapered off west to east, and by 12:00 UTC that day, the system was already located near Atlantic Canada.
 Three hours later, after the system had completely exited the U.S., the WPC issued its second and final storm summary bulletin on the storm.

 New Jersey Governor Phil Murphy declared a state of emergency on January 18 for the entire state in advance of the nor'easter.
 The New Jersey Department of Transportation (NJDOT) issued a vehicle restriction on both lanes across most of the major roadways and interstates in the state, which included I-287, I-76, I-195, I-80, I-280, I-295 and I-676.
 A parking advisory was issued, and the New Jersey Department of Safety said it would respond to any incidents of burglary or other weather-related incidents during the storm.
 A snow alert was issued for New York City, expected to begin at 7 a.m. on January 19 at the onset of the storm.
 Plows and sanitation crews were prepared, with over 20 million pounds of salt ready for use on the roads.
 Alternate-side parking was suspended for the day of January 20, both due to the storm and also in observance of Martin Luther King Jr. Day.
 New York Governor Kathy Hochul said that residents further north from the city should also prepare.
 Additionally, at least 1,630 plow trucks were readied statewide.
 Several vehicles, including two tractor trailers were involved in a pileup on Interstate 80 in Pennsylvania in Clearfield County, Pennsylvania, with a state trooper's car also being involved in the wreck.
 At least one person was injured as a result.
 Within the state of New Jersey, thundersnow was officially reported within Essex County by the National Weather Service office in New York.
 Remarkably, no accidents occurred within the state, despite a majority of New Jersey receiving snow totals of 4–6 in, mainly in the northern half of the state.
 Near New York City, New York, a full ground delay program was enacted at the John F. Kennedy International Airport.
 Snowfall totals varied within the New York metropolitan area, due to precipitation mixing early on, with the highest being 8.1 in at Highland Mills.
 Comparetively, a total of only 1.6 in of snow had fallen at Central Park.